Kuwait

 National Museum

-The National Museum, located on Arabian Gulf Street, is one of Kuwait’s most important cultural sites.
+The National Museum, located on Arabian Gulf Street, is one of the most important cultural sites.
 The museum is housed in an impressive postmodern building designed by French architect Michel Ecochard.
 Visitors can explore exhibits detailing Kuwait’s heritage from ancient times through the present day.
 Highlights include displays on the petroleum industry, archaeological finds, Islamic art, artifacts from Kuwait’s pearl diving era, and more.
 Don’t miss the museum’s planetarium and aquarium located on the grounds.

 Tareq Rajab Museum